neitanod/bash-toolkit/what-to-do-next.md

 ```
 kt create-command-flags-autocomplete create-command
+kt create-command-flags-autocomplete create-command --edit   # will open the file it just created
 ```

 It will create a file `bin/autocomplete/create-command_flags` that will provide autocompletion for the flags of the `create-command` command simply by running: